あたらしいを、あたりまえに J:COM

 Project overview

-From the 2018/19 season, in order to develop alpine ski athletes who will stand at the top of the world, we will collaborate with Just Loving Skiing (JLS) and J SPORTS, a general incorporated association, and the Alpine Ski U16 of the All Japan Ski Federation (SAJ).
-We support the team.
+Starting from the 2018/19 season, in order to develop alpine skiers who can reach the top of the world, we have been working with the general incorporated associations Just Loving Ski (JLS) and J SPORTS to support the Alpine Ski U16 team of the Ski Association of Japan (SAJ), a public interest incorporated foundation.

 Crowdfunding (support), U16 team strengthening (activity), activity report program (report) + competition distribution (performance)